Abstract independence relations in neostability theory: Chain local character

-We now move on to consider how to relate the notions of witnessing that have been previously discussed to more familiar properties such as symmetry or transitivity.
 Before doing so, we need to introduce a slight variation of the local character property from the introduction.
 We use the notion as in \cite{dobrowolski2022kim}, although it originates in \cite{kaplan2019local}, and we use the name from \cite{delbee2023axiomatic}.
 Recall that we say $(M_i)_{i<\kappa}$ is a \textbf{continuous chain} of models if $M_i \models T$ for all $i$, $M_i \subseteq M_j$ for all $i \leq j$, and $M_\alpha = \bigcup_{\beta < \alpha} M_\beta$ for every limit $\alpha$. \begin{enumerate} \item[($*$)] \textit{Chain local character}: For all finite $A$, there is a regular cardinal $\kappa$ such that, for all continuous chains of models $(M_i)_{i < \kappa}$ of $T$ such that $\size{M_i} < \kappa$ for all $i < \kappa$, we have $A \ind_{M_i} M$ for some $i < \kappa$, where $M := \bigcup_{i < \kappa} M_i$. \end{enumerate} The following is folklore: \begin{fact}\thlabel{local-character-over-models} Let $\ind$ be an independence relation.
-If $\ind$ satisfies local character and right base monotonicity, then it also satisfies chain local character. \end{fact} Let us recall that \textbf{heir-independence} is defined to be $\hind = (\uind)^{\text{opp}}$.
-The following is folklore: \begin{fact}[ {cf., \cite[Theorem 3.3.7]{delbee2023axiomatic}}]\thlabel{hind-has-local-character} $\hind$ satisfies chain local character. \end{fact} More generally, it satisfies local character and right base monotonicity, among other properties, so a quick application of \thref{local-character-over-models} yields this fact. \begin{lemma}\thlabel{weak-symmetry} Let $\ind$ be an independence relation satisfying full existence, monotonicity, quasi-strong finite character, and right extension.
+If $\ind$ satisfies local character and right base monotonicity, then it also satisfies chain local character. \end{fact} We also have the following result for $\hind$, defined in \thref{hind}: \begin{fact}[ {cf., \cite[Theorem 3.3.7]{delbee2023axiomatic}}]\thlabel{hind-has-local-character} $\hind$ satisfies chain local character. \end{fact} More generally, it satisfies local character and right base monotonicity, among other properties, so a quick application of \thref{local-character-over-models} yields this fact. \begin{lemma}\thlabel{weak-symmetry} Let $\ind$ be an independence relation satisfying full existence, monotonicity, and right extension.
 If $a \ind_M b$, then $\tp(b/Ma)$ does not $\ind$-Conant-divide over $M$. \end{lemma} \begin{proof} We adapt the proof from \cite[Proposition 3.22]{kaplan2020kim}.
 So suppose that $a \ind_M b$.
 By right extension, we can find an arbitrarily long sequence $(a_i)_{i < \kappa}$ such that $a_i \ind_M ba_{<i}$ for all $i < \kappa$.
-Applying Erd\H{o}s-Rado and compactness, we obtain an $Mb$-indiscernible $\ind$-Morley sequence $(a'_i)_{i<\omega}$ with $a'_0 = a$.
-Therefore, $\tp(b/Ma)$ does not $\ind$-Conant-divide over $M$. \end{proof} \begin{proposition} \thlabel{local-character-and-coheirs} Let $\ind$ be an independence relation satisfying full existence, monotonicity, quasi-strong finite character, and right extension.
-Suppose $\uind \implies \ind$.
-Then $\ind$-Conant-independence satisfies chain local character. \end{proposition} \begin{proof} Let us first note that, if $a \hind_M b$, then $b \uind_M a$ by definition, so $b \ind_M a$ by assumption, hence $\tp(a/Mb)$ does not $\ind$-Conant-divide over $M$ by \thref{weak-symmetry}.
+Applying Erd\H{o}s-Rado, compactness, monotonicity and an automorphism, we obtain an $Mb$-indiscernible $\ind$-Morley sequence $(a'_i)_{i<\omega}$ with $a'_0 = a$.
+Therefore, $\tp(b/Ma)$ does not $\ind$-Conant-divide over $M$. \end{proof} \begin{remark} The proof of \thref{weak-symmetry} shows abstractly that, for any independence relation $\ind$ satisfying full existence and monotonicity, we have $\ind^* \implies (\ind^{\text{opp}})^\times$.
+In particular, if $\ind$ satisfies right extension and symmetry, we have $\ind \implies \ind^\times$. \end{remark} \begin{proposition} \thlabel{local-character-and-coheirs} Let $\ind$ be an independence relation satisfying full existence, monotonicity, and right extension.
+Suppose, in addition, that $\uind \implies \ind$.
+Then $\ind$-Conant-independence satisfies chain local character. \end{proposition} \begin{proof} Let us first note that, if $a \hind_M b$, then $b \uind_M a$ by \thref{hind}, so $b \ind_M a$ by assumption, hence $\tp(a/Mb)$ does not $\ind$-Conant-divide over $M$ by \thref{weak-symmetry}.
 So $\hind$ implies non-$\ind$-Conant-dividing.
 Since $\hind$ satisfies right extension, by \thref{ind-star-props}(ii) it follows that $a$ is $\ind$-Conant-independent from $b$ over $M$.